Tackling Candida: Part 1

 In fact, if there’s enough fermentation, it can raise the body’s blood alcohol level beyond the legal limit for operating a vehicle.
 A rare condition called auto-brewery syndrome essentially makes the gut manufacture its own beer.

-Kinda funny, but this is serious business, as acetaldehyde has been linked to neurotoxicity and nonalcoholic fatty liver disease and is possibly carcinogenic.
+Kinda funny, but this is serious business, as acetaldehyde has been linked to neurotoxicity, nonalcoholic fatty liver disease, and DNA damage and is possibly carcinogenic.

 Yeast and hormones